Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

 ## **Step 1:** Enable Vanity URL

-1. Sign in to your HCM instance with your admin credentials.
+1. Sign in to your ORC instance with your admin credentials.

 2. In the *Setup and Maintenance* work area, go to: